 Jamin Halberstadt received his B.A. in philosophy from Swarthmore College, and his Ph.D. in social cognition at Indiana University, Bloomington.
-He is currently a full professor at the University of Otago, New Zealand’s top-ranked university for research.
+He is currently a full professor and Head of the Department of Psychology at the University of Otago, New Zealand’s top-ranked university for research.
 His eclectic research interests include emotion and decision making, social categorization and aesthetics, religious cognition, and “in vivo behavioral tracking,” a methodology he pioneered to permit the experimental study of large groups in unfettered contexts (e.g., a sports stadium).
-He has authored and co-authored over 60 articles and book chapters and is currently a Senior Editor at Psychological Science, the field’s premier outlet for empirical research.
+He has authored and co-authored over 100 articles and book chapters and is currently a Senior Editor at Psychological Science, the field’s premier outlet for empirical research.